ilanschnell/bitarray/README.rst

 lists.
 Eight bits are represented by one byte in a contiguous block of memory.
 The user can select between two representations: little-endian and big-endian.
 All of the functionality is implemented in C.
-Methods for accessing the machine representation are provided.
+Methods for accessing the machine representation are provided, including the ability to import and export buffers.
+This allows creating bitarrays that mapped are to other objects, including memory-mapped files.
-This can be useful when bit level access to binary files is required, such as portable bitmap image files (.pbm).
-Also, when dealing with compressed data which uses variable bit length encoding, you may find this module useful.

 Key features